 Assuming you chose some truly legendary singers to learn from…

-They’ll typically have a mix of about 5-6 different “voices” that they selectively use in different musical contexts (most singers have only 1-2).
+You’ll eventually notice that they have a mix of about 5-6 different “voices” that they selectively use in different musical contexts (most singers have only 1-2).

 Examples of such voices might include:

 - a breathy “pillow-talk” voice